- What happened to "dorms"?

 What if I don't get along with my roommate?
 Back to top.

-We recommend that students having roommate problems inform their resident assistant (RA) who can mediate or refer them to a mediation coordinator.
-Residents are permitted to change rooms during the official room change period that will occur after the third week of classes each semester.
+We recommend that students having roommate concerns inform their resident assistant (RA) who can mediate or refer them to a professional staff member.
+Residents are permitted to change rooms during the official room change period that will occur during the third week of classes each semester.

 How do I insure my personal belongings? | Back to top.